lwjohnst86/nefa-code/doc/submission/reviewer-response.md

 ## Referee: 1

-First, I would like to congratulate you for the exhaustive and complete research work that has been done for this paper.
+1. *First, I would like to congratulate you for the exhaustive and complete research work that has been done for this paper.
 I think the statistical study is very successful and useful for researchers who have accumulated a large database and need a method with the ability to handle a large number of variables and their interactions.
 I really liked read in the discussion the negative points of the study, with which I fully agree, and not an attempt to hide the limitations of any scientific work.
-In retrospect, perhaps it will miss data that clarify the pre-diabetic state, or not, of the patients (HbA1c or C-peptide).
-I think it would be good for the study know if some patients were taking any medication that could affect the results.
-Although it is a complicated scientific work to understand for researchers who do not usually use this kind of statistical studies, I believe that is described in a very appropriate and clear manner.
+In retrospect, perhaps it will miss data that **clarify the pre-diabetic state, or not, of the patients (HbA1c or C-peptide)**.
+I think it would be good for the study know if some patients were taking **any medication that could affect the results**.
+Although it is a complicated scientific work to understand for researchers who do not usually use this kind of statistical studies, I believe that is described in a very appropriate and clear manner.*

+    We thank the reviewer for these comments. {{not sure about comment on pre-diabetes}}.
+In the PROMISE cohort, we collected medication use data from all participants.
+While most participants took some form of medication over the 6 years, during the times of data collection, few ({{get number}}) were on medications.
+However, for those who were taking medications that could influence the results, sensitivity analyses revealed they did not substantially influence NEFA concentrations, the outcome measures, nor the GEE model results {{need to run/confirm this}}.
+These results have been appended to the ESM {{yes?}}.

 ## Referee: 2